PeterCamilleri/zed8e/docs/inner_interpreter.md

 accross words.
 * Note: On entry to a word, HL points to the start address of that word.

+## About the rst #$nn instructions

+The Z-80 has eight operation codes (inherited from the 8080) that are specialized subroutine calls.
+These are the rst #$nn instructions.
+They are single byte instructions that allow subroutines to be called at certain specific addresses.
+When possible, Zed8E FORTH uses these unusual instructions because they save space, 1 byte vs. 3 bytes and time, 11 clock cycles vs. 17 clock cycles.
+The big limitation of the rst op codes is the target address which may only be: $00, $08, $10, $18, $20,
+$28, $30, and $38.
+Thus rst handlers must be eight bytes or less or straddle more than one rst allocation making overlapping targets unavailable.

 ## Code Words

 The following shows the activity associated with a code word.